trymist/www/docs/guide/projects.md

 1. Open your project
 2. Go to **Members** tab
 3. Click **"Add Member"**
-4. Select user from list
+4. Select user(s) from list
-5. Choose role (Owner, Admin, or Member)
+5. Click **"Save"**

-### Member Roles
+### Member Access

-- **Owner**: Full control, can delete project
-- **Admin**: Manage apps and settings, add members
+All project members have equal access to:
+- View all applications in the project
+- Deploy applications
-- **Member**: View and deploy applications
+- View logs and metrics
+- Manage application settings

-::: tip
+::: tip Coming Soon
-Project ownership can be transferred to another user in project settings.
+Role-based permissions (Owner, Admin, Member) and ownership transfer are upcoming features.
+Currently, all members have full access to the project.
 :::

 ## Managing Applications